Asian stocks rise ahead of Fed's next interest rate decision – KION546

 AP Business Writer

-BEIJING (AP) — Asian stock markets followed Wall Street higher on Tuesday ahead of a Federal Reserve decision on another possible interest rate hike amid worries about global banks.
+BEIJING (AP) — Stock markets rose in Europe and Asia on Tuesday ahead of a Federal Reserve decision on another possible interest rate hike amid worries about global banks.

-Shanghai, Hong Kong and Seoul advanced.
+Shares rose by more than 1% in most major markets.
 Japanese markets were closed for a holiday.
-Oil prices declined.
+Oil prices rebounded.

 Wall Street’s benchmark S&P 500 index rose 0.9% on Monday after U.S., European and Japanese central banks announced measures to ease strains on the financial system, including lending more dollars if necessary.